 Conveniently located just off Highway 17 between Flagstaff and Phoenix, Montezuma Castle National Monument also incorporates nearby Montezuma Well.
 The spring-fed travertine pool is uncommon in the area, and once provided precious water for Sinaguan communities.
 Here, you can see humbler dwellings and the remains of an irrigation system, parts of which still irrigate local farmers’ fields.
 A shady trail through the oasis is a popular place for bird-watching; the NPS rangers lead guided bird walks twice a month.

-Why: Explore a magical landscape of sculpted rock.
+- Why go: To explore a magical landscape of sculpted rock.